 Currently, over 9,000 Missourians actively use Wolfner Library.

-The library's collection includes fiction and nonfiction audio, braille, and large print books for all ages.
-Over seventy (70) magazine subscriptions are available, and the library loans playback machines to those using audio books.
+The library's collection includes fiction and nonfiction audio, Braille, and large print books for all ages.
+Over seventy (70) magazine subscriptions are available, and the library loans digital playback machines to those using audiobooks.

-Wolfner Library is open Monday through Friday, 8:00 a.m. to 5:00 p.m.
-The library is located in the James C. Kirkpatrick State Information Center at 600 West Main Street in Jefferson City, Missouri.
+Wolfner Library is open Monday through Friday, 8:00 a.m. to 5:00 p.m., and is located on the second floor of the James C. Kirkpatrick State Information Center at 600 West Main Street in Jefferson City, Missouri.